GitHub Pages vs. Simply CDN

-GitHub offers 100 GB bandwith for your project.
+GitHub offers 100 GB bandwidth for your project.
 That’s quite good for a decent website.
-The bandwidth is used to deliver the cached files to you visitors.
+The bandwidth is used to deliver the cached files to your visitors.

 Builds are the number of updates you can trigger within a given timeframe.
 Most static hosting providers use this to limit the number of updates you can push to your static website.

-This isn’t a problem if you never update your static website that often, but for a frequently visited blog for example this can be problem.
+This isn’t a problem if you never update your static website that often, but for a frequently visited blog, for example, this can be a problem.

-GitHub does not offer any kind of forms integration.
+GitHub does not offer any forms integration.
 Because of this, you will need an external tool to handle that.
 I wrote an article about a couple of providers here.

 Due to the attached pricing tag and the requirement to rebuild all of your forms with that the new tool, we decided to integrate that directly in Simply CDN.
 Add an e-mail address and keep using your WordPress plugin to handle form submissions.

 GitHub Pages does not offer any caching solution at all.
-You are not able to activate compression, modify headers or anything else related to performance.
+You cannot activate compression, modify headers, or do anything else related to performance.
 That’s all included in SimplyCDN.

-As most static hosting providers, GitHub Pages requires to update your website from a GitHub repository.
-This comes with it’s own limitations, for example you can only push 20.000 files per day and no files over 1 MB.
+Like most static hosting providers, GitHub Pages require updating your website from a GitHub repository.
+This comes with its own limitations.
+For example, you can only push 20.000 files per day and no files over 1 MB.
 These limits do not exist in SimplyCDN.

-GitHub Pages does not allow to proxy URLs.
-Simply CDN has a built-in solution to send requests send to your static website to your dynamic WordPress website.
+GitHub Pages does not allow proxy URLs.
+Simply CDN has a built-in solution to send requests from your static website to your dynamic WordPress website.